Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Detector Network

-We can also determine the sensitivity in the case where two detectors are widely separated, i.e. $|\Delta\mathbf{x}_{ab}|\gg\lambda_c$.
-In this scenario, the correlation between detectors is negligible and the off-diagonal terms in $\mathbf{\Sigma}$ vanish,
+We can also determine the sensitivity in the case where the signals in two detectors are non-correlated, i.e. the cross-correlation is negligible.
+This condition is satisfied when either two detectors are well-separated (i.e. $|\Delta\mathbf{x}_{ab}|\gg\lambda_c$) or their sensitive axes are orthogonal.
+In this case, the off-diagonal terms in $\Sigma$ vanish,

 and the likelihood reduces to

 Solving Eq.~(\ref{ML estimator eq}), the MLE of $\lambda^2$ is given by